 Yayoi Kasuma created the fibreglass and plastic flower on display at the entrance to the exhibition in 2011.
 Through its scale, polka dots and huge staring eye, Yayoi-san seeks to evoke power, sexuality and at the same time an air of joyousness.
 The themes recurring through her work include this play on symbolism and contrasts.

 Woods III is by Shigeo Toya and draws on the post-Mono-ha style which I do enjoy.
 Works in this style focus on the interdependence of the individual elements, the surrounding space and the construction materials.
 In this piece, the elements take the form of squared-off tree trunks in a structured grid arrangement.

 And just one more.
 I had to include this because it’s just so KAWAII!!!
 And because of my own huge desire for a caravan to escape in at the moment.
 This is by Yoshitomo Nara who’s known for his eclectic style of cartoon meets punk, sometimes innocent and with an edge of slightly crazy.
 I adored it!
 I want to run away in it!

 Visitor Information for GOMA Brisbane

 The Gallery of Modern Arts is located along the Brisbane River within the cultural precinct of the Southbank area.
 It’s an easy flat walk from the South Brisbane train station or several bus stops in the vicinity.
 If you prefer to explore Brisbane from the river the two Southbank ferry stops will also drop you not too far away.

-Entry to the museum and many of the exhibits, including most of the limited time visiting collections, are free.
-There are always several exhibitions running at the one time but I find my mind can only take in one a day as the styles can vary so dramatically – I need some sort of palette cleanser in between them to enjoy them properly.
+Entry to the museum and many of the exhibits, including most of the limited-time visiting collections, are free.
+There are always several exhibitions running at one time but I find my mind can only take in one a day as the styles can vary so dramatically – I need some sort of palette cleanser in between them to enjoy them properly.

-With that in mind you will find onsite a cafe, Bistro and Restaurant if you want to take some time out to absorb what you have seen.
-Alterntively you are only a very short walk from the Southbank Parklands here and the restaurant strip of Little Stanley Street.
+With that in mind, you will find onsite a cafe, Bistro and Restaurant if you want to take some time out to absorb what you have seen.
+Alternatively, you are only a very short walk from the Southbank Parklands here and the restaurant strip of Little Stanley Street.